object88/immutable/README.md

 #### Methods

-`Get(key Key) Value`
+`Get(key Key) (result Value, ok bool)`

 The get method searches the collection for a key-value pair with the matching key, and returns the value.
-In the case where there is no matching key, or the pointer receiver is nil, then `nil` is returned.
+In the case where there is no matching key, or the pointer receiver is `nil`, then `ok` is `false`.
+If a valid value is returned (including `nil`), then `ok` is `true`.

 `Insert(key Key, value Value) (*HashMap, error)`

 The insert method creates a copy of the provided hashmap collection with the provided key-value pair added.
+The `key` may not be `nil`, but `value` may.

 `Remove(key Key) (*HashMap, error)`

 The remove method creates a copy of the provided hashmap collection, with the entry at the specified key removed.
 If the method would result in no change, the same reference is returned.

 ### Common functions